 Yet – somewhat paradoxically – the only real way to do that is to interact with the images and ideas that we encounter on Level Two.
 We have to forgive them – the mouth-watering cheesecake, the boss who fires us, the illness that wracks us or our loved ones.
 It’s all grist for the mill of forgiveness.

-The course teaches us that our special function is “the special form in which the fact that God is not insane appears most sensible and meaningful to you.
-The content is the same.
-The form is suited to your special needs . . .”
+The course teaches us that our special function is “the special form in which the fact that God is not insane appears most sensible and meaningful to you” (T-25.VII.7:1).

 What is undone on Level Two is undone for all of us.
 You are not called to heal the dream for you alone – but for me, too.
 For all of us.

 Pry that opening wider with forgiveness – engage the dream with the willingness to have it undone for you.
-Then it will be undone for all of us, brothers and sisters.
-Heaven itself asks for nothing less.
+Then it will be undone for all of us, brothers and sisters alike.
+Heaven itself asks for nothing less; it can offer nothing more.